 - Preheat your slow cooker for at least 20 minutes before adding ingredients.

 - Caramelize onions and garlic in a pan before adding them to the slow cooker.
 This gives you a huge boost in flavor!

 - Sear meats before adding them to the slow cooker.
 Not all recipes call for meat to be seared before slow-cooking, but getting a nice caramelized crust on your meat adds a ton of flavor as it slow-cooks.

 - Don't be afraid to experiment.
 You can use your slow cooker to make delicious dinners, as well as tasty desserts, healing broths, and even hot cider!

-To help you save time cooking and stay cozy this fall, here are 10 of the best slow cooker recipes.
+To help you save time cooking, here are 10 of the best slow cooker recipes.
 From curries, soups, and braises to desserts and even drinks, this list has a delicious slow cooker recipe for every occasion.

 1. Chicken Pumpkin Curry by The Modern Proper

 Once the first leaf drops, pumpkin starts popping up in all our favorite foods, from coffee and cakes to bagels.
 Why not add it to your curry?
 This slow cooker chicken pumpkin curry recipe from the Modern Proper is savory, slightly sweet, and comforting to eat on a fall day.

 2. "Better than Botox" Bone Broth by Plating and Pairings